rinigus/osmscout-server/README.md

 Starting from version 0.7, the server uses maps distributed via online distribution network.
-It is expected that the users would download, update, and, when needed, remove maps via server's GUI.
+It is expected that the users would download, update, and, when needed, remove maps via server's GUI/CLI.
 This distribution model allows users to specify which components are required (libosmscout, geocoder-nlp, for example) and download only the required components.

-At present, maps downloads and managing is supported on Sailfish OS GUI only.
-If you want this functionality to be exposed to Linux CLI, open an issue to request it.
-Since I have not received any feedback from possible Linux users, it seems to me that the server is used only on Sailfish OS and there is no need to provide Linux CLI at this time.

 If tinkering is required, it is still possible to import the maps manually.
 However, in this case, the user is expected to incorporate